 Ongoing research continues to refine ultrafiltration techniques and identify new applications.
 Advancements in filter technology and monitoring systems are improving the safety and efficacy of MUF.

-VII.
 Clinical Applications and Best Practices

 Both CUF and MUF have broad clinical applications in cardiac surgery.
 CUF is a standard practice during CPB, while MUF is increasingly used in pediatric and high-risk adult patients.